J-81/GeneLab_Data_Processing-1/RNAseq/GL-DPPD-7101-D.md

 * `--seed` - the seed for the random number generators used in calculating posterior mean estimates and credibility intervals; must be a non-negative 32-bit integer
 * `--estimate-rspd` - instructs RSEM to estimate the read start position distribution (rspd) from the data
 * `--no-bam-output` - instructs RSEM not to output any bam file
-* `--strandedness` - defines the strandedness of the RNAseq reads; the `reverse` option is used if read strandedness (output from step 6) is antisense, `forward` is used with sense strandedness, and `none` is used if strandedness is half sense half antisense
+* `--strandedness` - defines the strandedness of the RNAseq reads; the `reverse` option is used if read strandedness (output from [step 6](#6a-determine-read-strandedness)) is antisense, `forward` is used with sense strandedness, and `none` is used if strandedness is half sense half antisense
 * `/path/to/*Aligned.toTranscriptome.out.bam` - specifies path to input bam files, provided as a positional argument
 * `/path/to/RSEM/genome/directory/RSEM_ref_prefix` - specifies the path to the directory where the RSEM reference is stored and its prefix, provided as a positional argument
 * `/path/to/RSEM/counts/output/directory` – specifies the path to and prefix for the output file names; for GeneLab the prefix is the sample id

 **Input Data:**
 - RSEM genome reference (output from Step 7)
-- *Aligned.toTranscriptome.out.bam (sorted mapping to transcriptome, output from Step 4a)
+- *Aligned.toTranscriptome.out.bam (sorted mapping to transcriptome, output from [step 4a](#4a-align-reads-to-reference-genome-with-star))

 **Output Data:**
 - *genes.results (counts per gene)